agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 collection.Selector("item1");
 ```
-The object key will be used as `selectorKey`, if we don't pass a separate key into the Selector `config`, which can be passed as third parameter.
+The object key will be used as `selectorKey`, if we don't pass a separate key into the Selector `config`.
 ```ts {3,9}
 App.createCollection((collection) => ({
     selectors: {